0

 With the right training and qualifications, counsellors can assist clients with a range of issues.
 For instance, you could specialise and cover all or some of the following in your sessions:

-• Divorce or relationship issues – From mediating relationship breakdowns to supplying couples counselling; counsellors can help couples to speak through their problems and identify obstructions that are damaging their relationships.
+• Divorce or relationship issues – From mediating relationship breakdowns to supplying couples counselling; counsellors can help couples speak through their problems and identify obstructions that are damaging their relationships.
 In addition, they can provide the sounding board couples need in their quest to find a resolution.

-• Illness – From dealing with their personal health issues to helping others to overcome the news of an illness among their friends and loved ones; counsellors can help them to find the right coping mechanisms for their situation.
+• Illness – From dealing with their personal health issues to helping others overcome the news of an illness among their friends and loved ones; counsellors can help them find the right coping mechanisms for their situation.

 • Bereavement – The loss of a friend or loved one can have a profound effect on individuals.
-Counsellors can assist patients to manage their feelings, whilst providing them with an empathic environment in which to speak.
+Counsellors can assist patients manage their feelings, whilst providing them with an empathic environment in which to speak.

 • Unemployment/job uncertainty – The stress of losing a job can create feelings of anxiety and worry.
 Counsellors can provide patients with the skills to move past these negative emotions and make positive changes i.e. apply for a new job or pass an interview.

 • General anxiety – Work, family, life… all have the potential to create unwanted fears and worries.
-Counselling can help patients to manage their anxiety, recognise their triggers, and enable them to overcome these challenges.
+Counselling can help patients manage their anxiety, recognise their triggers, and enable them to overcome these challenges.

 How to be a successful counsellor